 For e-Learning courses, students progress at their own pace.
 Lifelong Learning courses vary by length.

-All CDCR offenders are eligible to enroll in these programs voluntarily.
+All CDCR incarcerated individuals are eligible to enroll in these programs voluntarily.
 Assignments and enrollments are open entry/open exit.